xogumon/async-replace/README.md

 # @xogumon/async-replace

-It's useful for replacing text in a string with a promise that returns a string.
+It's useful for replacing text in a string with a promise/async function.

 ## Installation